-All of our appraisers are qualified members of the ISA.
-It is the largest personal property appraisal association that represents the most experienced and tested independent appraisers in the United States and Canada, and its members include the most respected appraisers, curators, gallerists, liquidators, and auctioneers in the country.
+Director and Senior Appraiser Farhad Radfar is an Accredited Member of the ISA .
+The ISA is the largest personal property appraisal association that represents the most experienced and tested independent appraisers in the United States and Canada, and its members include the most respected appraisers, curators, gallerists, liquidators, and auctioneers in the country.
 We proudly include the ISA logo on our website as well as our reports and official documentation.

 All of our appraisal reports are made in accordance with the Uniform Standards of Professional Appraisal Practice (USPAP).
 USPAP is the recognized ethical and performance standard within the appraisal profession, and we closely review each report to ensure accuracy.

 The International Society of Appraisers require its members to become and stay educated on USPAP by attending courses throughout the year.
 The ISA also requires that their appraisers must consistently prepare USPAP compliant appraisals at any time.
 It provides a standard of professional conduct for all appraisers as well: real estate appraisers, personal property appraisers, and business valuators.
 Not all appraisers must comply with USPAP, but insurance companies and the judicial system only accept reports that are compliant with USPAP standards.
 Having USPAP qualifications demonstrates our commitment to providing our clients with the most up-to-date and relevant appraisal reports that can be used in a court of law or will be accepted by insurance companies.
 Not only is USPAP for appraisers, it can also be used by clients as a standard to gauge the quality of the appraisal they're receiving (for both written reports and verbally communicated reports).